-- Exploitation such as sexual exploitation or Criminal Exploitation including county lines. - Any actions that single out a child for special attention and could therefore be interpreted as 'grooming'. - Domestic Abuse - - Staff need to be fully aware of the dangers and risks associated with electronic communications.
-Consequently, they MUST ensure that they do NOT engage in inappropriate electronic communication of any kind with students. - Radicalisation/Extremism - Female Genital mutilation - Modern day slavery, Breast Ironing and Honour based abuse - Online Safety
+- as 'grooming'.

+- Staff need to be fully aware of the dangers and risks associated with electronic communications.
+Consequently, they MUST ensure that they do NOT engage in inappropriate electronic communication of any kind with students.

+- Radicalisation/Extremism

+- Female Genital mutilation

+- Modern day slavery, Breast Ironing and Honour based abuse.

+- Online Safety